Predicting integers from continuous parameters

 Which gives us

 The negative log probabilities for all three versions simplify to

 where $\bc{z}$ depends only on $\gamma$ in the unbounded case, and on both $\mu$ and $\gamma$ in the bounded cases.

-Note that this preserves a key property of the non-discrete Laplace distribution that we did not see in the simpler discretized Laplace above: the loss is a linear function of the error $|\mu - n|$.
-That is, to minimize the loss, we minimize the absolute distance between the model prediction $\mu$ and the target value $n$.
-This loss is then tempered by the amount of uncertainty in a multiplicative factor $\log \gamma$ and an regularization term $\log \bc{z}$.
+Note that this preserves a key property of the non-discrete Laplace distribution that we did not see in the simpler discretized Laplace above: the loss is a linear function of the error $\gc{|\mu - n|}$ (with $\log \frac{1}{\gamma}$ a positive value, since $\gamma < 1$).
+That is, to minimize the loss, we minimize \gc{the absolute distance between the model prediction $\mu$ and the target value $n$}.
+This loss is then tempered by the amount of uncertainty in a multiplicative factor $\log \frac{1}{\gamma}$ and a regularization term $\log \bc{z}$.